-Wet weather doesn't keep Mainers from heading out early for the Midterm Election
+Wet weather doesn't keep Mainers from heading out early for the midterm election

-(NEWS CENTER Maine) — A month of endless campaign ads, robocalls and streets lined with candidate signs is about to end as Mainers head to the polls early this Election day.
+(NEWS CENTER Maine) — A month of endless campaign ads, robocalls and streets lined with political signs is about to end as Mainers head to the polls early this Election day.

-Long lines started forming early Tuesday morning, October 6, at the Topsham Fairgrounds were voters waited in the rain to exercise their civic duty.
+Long lines started forming early Tuesday morning, November 6, at the Topsham Fairgrounds where voters waited in the rain to fulfill their civic duty.

 Governor LePage cast his ballot early in Augusta for the last time while serving in the Blaine House and possibly the last time in Maine based on his retirement plans to move to Florida and pursue a college teaching job there.